If you’re curious about Graham/Lewis’ first novel, Hike and the Aeroplane is worth a look even though it bears little resemblance to his later novels.

 Hike and his best buddy, Poodle, are the early versions of the Hardy Boys.
 They are high schoolers who do almost everything well—usually better than the grownups around them.
 They solve mysteries and make daring escapes and rescues while dealing with the challenges of growing up.

-The most interesting aspect may be the aircraft featured in the title.
-Design and manufacture were just emerging from their infancy in 1912.
+The most intriguing aspect may be the aircraft featured in the title.
+Aviation design and manufacture were just emerging from their infancy in 1912.
 Lewis used his imagination in coming up with the design and performance of his aeroplane.
-Although his design was unrealistic, it was creative and might even have been seen as plausible by early aviators.
+Although his design was unrealistic, it was creative and would likely have been seen as plausible by readers of the time.

-Lewis wrote his first novel under the pseudonym Tom Graham.
-If you’re curious about Graham/Lewis’ first novel, Hike and the Aeroplane is worth a look even though it bears little resemblance to his later novels.
+Lewis published his first novel under the pseudonym Tom Graham.
+If you’re curious to see the future author of Main Street, Babbitt and Dodsworth in his literary training wheels, this adventure is worth a look—even if it bears little resemblance to those brilliant novels he would later write.